Skip to main content

 How resources work

-When your Laravel app boots, Exo scans the app/Exo/Resources directory and registers every resource class it finds.
-For each resource, Exo:
+When your Laravel app boots, Exo scans the configured resources directory and registers every Resource class it finds.
+For each Resource, Exo:

 1. Creates API endpoints under /exo-api/resources/{name} for listing, creating, updating, and deleting records

-2. Attaches model observers that fire webhook events on create, update, and delete
+2. Attaches model observers that emit on_create, on_update, and on_delete

 3. Makes the resource available for webhook subscriptions